|Ordered||15 Aug 1940|

 |Successes||No ships sunk or damaged|

-Sunk 11 May, 1943 in the North Atlantic south-west of Ireland, in position 46.55N, 14.44W, by depth charges from a British Handley Page Halifax aircraft (Sqdn.
-58/D) and by depth charges from the British sloop HMS Fleetwood.
+Sunk on 11 May 1943 in the North Atlantic north-west of Cape Finisterre, Spain, in position 46.55N, 14.44W, by depth charges from the British sloop HMS Fleetwood, after being damaged by depth charges from a British Halifax aircraft (58 Sqn RAF/D).
 11 dead and 45 survivors.

 U-528 operated with the following Wolfpacks during its career: